Pikalev15/hyprlev/README.md

 - snappy-switcher for ALT TAB
 - full gtk theme switching

+# Instructions
+To run the quickshell config by ilyamiro, run quickshell -p ~/.config/hypr/scripts/quickshell/Main.qml & disown quickshell -p ~/.config/hypr/scripts/quickshell/TopBar.qml & disown

+To run my quickshell config, run quickshell -p ~/quickshell/bar

+On default, ilyamiro's config is attached to autostart.conf.
+To switch to waybar or quickshell, for now you have to manually update the autostart.conf

 # TODO
  - [ ] Set up Matugen
  - [ ] Set up hyprpicker